RedHatInsights/javascript-clients/packages/approval/doc/interfaces/action.md

 *Defined in [packages/approval/api.ts:57](https://github.com/RedHatInsights/javascript-clients/blob/master/packages/approval/api.ts#L57)*

-Types of action, may be one of the value (approve, cancel, deny, notify, memo, skip, or start).
+Action type, must be one of the predefined values.
 The request state will be updated according to the operation.

 **`memberof`** Action